HockChong/AWS-DataWare/README.md

 - artist_id, name, location, latitude, longitude
 5. time - timestamps of records in songplays broken down into specific units
 - start_time, hour, day, week, month, year, weekday

+## Project File
+- create_table.py is where I'll create my fact and dimension tables for the star schema in Redshift.
+- etl.py is where I'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
+- sql_queries.py is where I define my SQL statements, which will be imported into the two other files above.